Demosth3nes/javascript-learning/README.md

 ```
 ### Lexical scope
 Javascript is a function scoped language, meaning that each function creates its own scope.
-Simply applying curly braces ({}) without the word 'function', does not create a seperate scope(although we will see later than 'let' is in fact block scoped).
+Simply applying curly braces ({}) without the word 'function', does not create a seperate scope(although we will see later that 'let' is in fact block scoped).
 Lexical scoping refers to how variables within a nested function are able to access its parent's function's scope.

 ```
 function hello(){